shashaaankkkkk/Python_OOPs/README.md

 # Python_oops
-There is example of Python Object-oriented programming  in Try_notebook.ipynb.
+There is example of Python Object-oriented programming  in Try_notebook.ipynb